elastic/kibana/FUNCTIONS.md

 **fit** (*string*) *optional*: Algorithm to use for fitting series to the target time span and interval.
 Available: average, nearest, none, scale

 #### .quandl()
-Pull data from quandl.com using the quandl code
+Pull data from quandl.com using the quandl code.
+Stick your free API key in timelion.json.
+API is rate limited without a key

 ##### Arguments
 **code** (*string*) *optional*: The quandl code to plot.
 You can find these on quandl.com.